bundle command group

 You run bundle commands by appending them to databricks bundle.
 To display help for the bundle command, run databricks bundle -h.

-Generate the bundle settings schema
+Display the bundle configuration schema

 databricks bundle schema